concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

 You must make sure git deploy script is protected with basic auth and configured as SSL.

+There is an option to setup tailwind CSS.
+You must install npm before running the script if you would like to use the option.

 Obtain all necessary information such as server paths.

 ## 3. Git clone to the server